 After application of the equity method, the Group determines whether it is necessary to recognise an impairment loss on its investment in its associate.
 At each reporting date, the Group determines whether there is objective evidence that the investment in the associate is impaired.
-If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises the loss as 'Share of profit of an associate' in the statement of profit or loss.
+If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises the loss as 'impairment of investment in an associate' in the consolidated statement of profit or loss.